cvxgrp/scs/docs/src/examples/python/mat_completion.rst

 Low-Rank Matrix Completion
 ==========================

+This example shows how to use the positive semidefinite cone, as well as reusing a cached workspace (matrix factorization) and using warm-starting.

 Matrix completion is the problem of filling in missing data into a partially observed matrix where the measurements we are given have